This post was last updated in March 2016!

 (Season 5 Jesse) : Jessica Bowlin

 TODAY: After the split, Jessica dodged the spotlight and avoided anything ‘Bachelor’-related.
 She graduated from East Carolina University in North Carolina and Chapman University Law School and was admitted to the State of California Bar in December 2007.
 She currently practices law for the District Attorney’s Office in Los Angeles.
 In February 2013, she married a man named Omar and the couple now has a young son named Brady.
+In January 2016, Jessica and her husband welcomed a daughter.

 (Season 6 Byron) : Mary Delgado